Procedure for Submitting Academic Appeals (Medical)

 If the instructor agrees to grant the request, he/she will make the necessary changes on the appellant’s record.
 No further action is required.

-If the Undergraduate Chair agrees to grant you the appeal, he/she will make the necessary changes on your record.
+If the Undergraduate Chair agrees to grant you the appeal, they will make the necessary changes on your record.
 No further reporting is required.

 The contact information of Undergraduate/Department Chairs in Science and Basic Medical Sciences can be found here.